Libjpeg: jpegtran

 These are lossless and reversible only regarding the image data that is kept.
 Reencoding with repeated lossy quantisation of the image data (generation loss) does not take place.

-There is an associated Windows application, Jpegcrop, which provides a user interface to jpegtran.
-For Unix-like systems like Linux there is the free CropGUI with similar functionality.

-More programs supporting JPEG lossless transformation functions based on the IJG code are given on the Lossless Applications List.

 History

 The JPEG implementation of the Independent JPEG Group (IJG) was first publicly released on 7 October 1991 and has been considerably developed since that time.

 The development was initially mainly done by Tom Lane.

 The open-source implementation of the IJG was one of the major open-source packages and was key to the success of the JPEG standard.
 Many companies incorporated it into a variety of products such as image editors and web browsers.

 For version 5, which was released on September 24, 1994, the whole code base was rewritten.
 It introduced the utility programs rdjpgcom and wrjpgcom for handling embedded text comments.

 The version 6 from 2 August 1995 came with support for progressive JPEG and for the first time with the utility program jpegtran.
 This utility was extended with features to rotate and flip images and grayscale reduction in version 6b.